riloh/Pngtato/README.md

 ## Usage

 Place two similarly sized PNG images in the images directory, one for the image that will be displayed when idle, and another for when talking, named "resting.png" and "talking.png".
 Optionally, a third PNG titled "blinking.png" can be included for a blinking effect (ideally for eye blinking.)
-There's also support for up to five emotes by providing up to five PNG's, named "emote\[1-5\].png"
+There's also support for up to five emotes by providing up to five PNG's, named "emote\[1-5\].png", which can be switched between using configurable keybindings.

 The following settings can be changed: